FluxQubit¶

 ncut = 10)

-From within Jupyter notebook, a flux qubit instance can alternatively be created with:
+From within a Jupyter notebook, a flux qubit instance can alternatively be created with:

 fluxqubit = scqubits.FluxQubit.create()